Best Trees For Windbreaks

 Why Do I Need A Windbreak?

 Too much wind in a garden or orchard has several effects.
 Most obviously, it creates structural damage to trees and plants.
 This isn't just to stems, limbs, and fruit and flowers.
 Wind rock causes even worse problems.
 Wind also induces a chilling effect, which slows the metabolic activity of plants.
 On the other hand, you don't want no air flow at all; this will mean pests and diseases.
+There's also the effect on us; windbreaks can make storms just that bit more bearable, and give some protection to structures.

 What Trees Should I Use?